-My first computer was an 80286 computer with 2MB RAM and monochrome monitor using Microsoft DOS 3.3 with Windows 3.1; same that helped me to learn my very first programming languages: GW-BASIC, Turbo Pascal and MS-x86 ASM; projects such as modifying a database written entirely in GW-BASIC migrated to Turbo Basic and a computer virus written in assembly were done on that computer.
-Soon, that equipment was replaced by an 80386SX with 4 MB RAM and a CGA monitor that was used to perform any experiment that I could pass through my imagination until I finished junior high school.
+My first computer was an 80286 computer with 2 MB RAM and monochrome monitor using Microsoft DOS 3.3 with Windows 3.1; same that helped me to learn my very first programming languages: GW-BASIC, Turbo Pascal and MS-x86 ASM; projects such as modifying a database written entirely in GW-BASIC migrated to Turbo Basic and a computer virus that was written in assembly.
+Soon, that equipment was replaced by an 80386SX with 4 MB RAM and a CGA monitor that was used to perform al experiments that I could pass through my imagination until I finished junior high school.

-I finished my master's degree with second-degree option (along with a trip to France for two months) in 2009 with a thesis that proposes to optimize Squid for maximum performance without changing equipment; performance measure was in terms of bandwidth savings.
+In 2009, I finished my master's degree with the second-degree option (along with a trip to France for two months) with a thesis that proposes to optimize Squid for maximum performance without changing equipment; performance measure was in terms of bandwidth savings.
 My algorithm achieving up to 30% of strokes in the Squid cache.
-It was not an easy thesis not only because of the technical competitivity (investigation and application of statistical methods, projections and theory of trees to reach the desired results), but because I challenged myself to do it; I used LaTeX, a meta-language for writing complex documents.
-Although I had trouble learning a language more and master the necessary options.
+It was not an easy thesis not only because of the technical competitivity (investigation and application of statistical methods, projections, and theory of trees to reach the desired results), but because I challenged myself to do it; I used LaTeX, a meta-language for writing complex documents.
+Although I had trouble learning another metalanguage, I succeed in mastering the necessary options.

 I must say I really loved that job.
 I was doing what I love to do.
 Everybody knows when you do what you love time does not matter.
 That said, I used to work between 8 and 10 hours a day without extra time paid.
 I must warn everyone who tries to work for AstraQom that the payment will not arrive on time, in my case I had always to remember the CEO when to pay me and it did not arrive on time.
 Lucky me, I am very organized with money and I was able to survive until the payment arrived.

 I must say this was not a job I loved.
-At the beginning, I was really excited and I wanted to do what I love to do.
+In the beginning, I was really excited and I wanted to do what I love to do.
 I tried to take over all servers management to keep them updated, monitored and put an infrastructure that allows everyone to work, but he did not let me.
 My last days I was only going as an obligation.
 Anyway, I should say among the positive things I learned some few technologies, I was introduced to the Syncthing project, and the web scrapping with CasperJS.
 I also met Miss Natalie Laporte (a very nice lady) and Mr. Charles Robert.

 On May 27th, 2015 I left Avantech.
 It was a feelings mix-up.
-I was worried because I got not job, but I was relieved because I stopped doing something I did not like anymore.
+I was worried because I got no job, but I was relieved because I stopped doing something I did not like anymore.
 This time it was different, I have learned from my past.
 I had an income.
 No having EvoluData income hurt, but not as much as last time with AstraQom.
 I was able to survive and my income was stable.
 By that time I had EstoyEn, To Call Me and Super VPN projects plus the OKay consultant services.

-I am interested in long term relationships.
+I am only interested in long-term relationships.

 I am always interested in new projects, but if you are in Canada I would prefer to discuss an employment.
 Currently not looking for employment, but If you need continuous support, please contact me, there is always a win-win way to do the things.

 It really doesnt matter how much are you donnating.
 Your donnation will encourage me to continue posting helpful tips.
 And of course, it helps to pay server hosting and food!